mitchellston/qr-code-scanner/README.md

           return { foo: data.foo, bar: data.bar };
         }}
         onResult={(result) => {
-          console.log(result); // Result will be of type QrCodeData here (since the validation checks for this) }}
+          console.log(result); // Result will be of type QrCodeData due to the validation defined in the 'validate' property }}
         onError={(errorScan) => {
           console.log(errorScan.message); // Log the validation error messages